Skip to main content

 Then, you need to link a domain name to the external load balancer IP.
 Create an A record in your DNS provider that points to this IP and ensure that it resolves:

-dig trial-demo.blockchaintransformationplatform.com
+dig sandbox-demo.blockchaintransformationplatform.com

-dig random.trial-demo.blockchaintransformationplatform.com
+dig random.sandbox-demo.blockchaintransformationplatform.com

 TLS Configuration